 Q2: Does Nike only choose low-cost regions?

-Q3: Can small OEMs copy Nike’s model?
+Q3: Can small OEM factories copy Nike’s supply chain model?

-To reduce risk and avoid production bottlenecks.
+To reduce production risk and prevent supply bottlenecks.

-👉 FuKi Gymwear can support you with:
+👉 FuKi Gymwear can support your brand with:

 💬 Strong supply chains create strong brands — and FuKi Gymwear helps you build both.